sst/guide/_chapters/save-changes-to-a-note.md

 Now that our note loads into our form, let's work on saving the changes we make to that note.

-Replace the `handleSubmit` method is `src/containers/Notes.js` with the following.
+{% include code-marker.html %} Replace the `handleSubmit` method in `src/containers/Notes.js` with the following.

 {% highlight javascript %}
 saveNote(note) {